pmndrs/react-spring/readme.md

 ### Interpolation

-You can interpolate almost everything, from numbers, colors (names, rgb, rgba, hsl, hsla), paths (as long as the number of points match, otherwise use [custom interpolation](https://codesandbox.io/embed/lwpkp46om)), percentages, units, arrays and string patterns:
+You can interpolate almost everything, from numbers, colors (names, rgb, rgba, hsl, hsla), paths (as long as the number of points match, otherwise use [custom interpolation](https://codesandbox.io/embed/lwpkp46om)), percentages, units, arrays and string patterns.
+Even `auto` is valid.

 ```jsx
 <Spring to={{